 How does the heart do this?

-I owe it to The HeartMath Institute’s research and training over the past several decades to explain it, and to inform us with their proven practices being used all over the world by organizations like: medical centers, universities, NASA, military, first responders, businesses, and many more.
+We can lean on The HeartMath Institute’s research and training over the past three decades to explain it, and to inform us with their proven training practices, which are being used all over the world by organizations like: medical centers, universities, NASA, military, first responders, businesses, and many more.

-HeartMath’s practices exercise and involve the heart, the mind, the emotions and the breath to help us generate coherence and create a more optimal state of being, which helps us mitigate against the effects of long term stress, build resilience, and improve how we experience stressors in the present, ultimately improving our psychological, emotional and physical well-being.
+HeartMath’s practices exercise and involve the heart, mind, emotions and the breath to help us generate coherence and create a more optimal state of being, which helps us mitigate against the effects of long term stress, build resilience, and improve how we experience stressors in the present, ultimately improving our psychological, emotional and physical wellbeing.

 Here are a few important links for HeartMath: